 Rules of origin are used to determine the "nationality" of goods traded in international commerce.
 Yet, no internationally agreed upon rules of origin exist.
-Each country or jurisdiction that administers a regional trade agreement-the NAFTA and the EU, for example-has established its own rules of origin.
+Each country or jurisdiction that administers a regional trade agreement has established its own rules of origin.
 Rules of origin are divided into two categories: (1) rules relating to preferential treatment and (2) rules relating to non-preferential treatment.
-The former has two additional subsets: (1) rules on general preferential treatment for developing countries, and (2) rules relating to regional trade agreements (see Figure 9-1).
+The former has two additional subsets: (1) rules on general preferential treatment for developing countries, and (2) rules relating to regional trade agreements (see Figure II-10-1).

-Figure 9-1 Types of Rules of Origin
+Figure II-10-1 Types of Rules of Origin

-Rules relating to non-preferential treatment
+Rules relating to non-preferential

-Rules on general preference treatment (GSP)
+treatment Rules on general preferential

+treatment (GSP)

-Rules relating to preferential treatment
+Rules relating to preferential treatment (for developing countries, including LDC)

-Rules on general preference treatment (GSP)

-(for developing countries)

-Rules on general preferential

-Rules relating to regional trade agreements
+Rules relating to regional trade

+agreements